stephenkeating/quidditch_app/README.md

 - Something to show the results of the game, either on the house page, or the show page of the game, etc.

+# figuring out how/when to call game logic methods
+- a user hits the button to start a new game.
+-